Aaron Boone (American football): National Football League/NFL Europe

-After going undrafted in the 2003 NFL draft, Boone signed with the Dallas Cowboys in 2003 and was released in August 2003.
-In December 2003, he was signed by the Chicago Bears and then allocated to NFL Europe where he played for the Berlin Thunder.
-He recorded 13 receptions for 221 yards and four touchdowns.
-Berlin finished the season with a record of 9–1 and defeated the Frankfurt Galaxy 30–24 in World Bowl XII.
-He was cut by the Chicago Bears in September 2004, during final cuts for the 2004 season.
+After going undrafted in the 2003 NFL draft, Boone signed with the Dallas Cowboys as a free agent, joining a rookie class that included Tony Romo and Jason Witten.
+He participated in the Cowboys' offseason program, training camp, and preseason.

+Boone signed with the Chicago Bears before the 2004 season and was allocated to the Berlin Thunder of NFL Europe.
+In his first season with Berlin, he recorded 13 receptions for 221 yards and four touchdowns.
+The Thunder finished the regular season with a 9–1 record and defeated the Frankfurt Galaxy 30–24 in World Bowl XII.
+Following the NFL Europe season, Boone returned to the Chicago Bears.